 The PRC presents the Thudichum Life Award for lifelong, outstanding, and innovative scientific research in the field of phospholipid research at its biannual symposium.
 The Scientific Advisory Council of the PRC selects the winner and honors his or her achievements.
 The achievements of the Thudichum Award winner are rewarded with a cash prize.

 August 27, 1829 in Büdingen; died September 7, 1901 in London

 A lifetime of pioneering research

 The physician Ludwig Thudichum researched a wide spectrum of medical and nonmedical topics.
-One of his most significant achievements is his pioneering work in biochemistry.
-He was one of the founders of the concept “brain chemistry” and isolated and characterized brain lipids such as lecithin and cephalins.
+One of his most significant achievements was his pioneering work in biochemistry.
+He was one of the founders of the concept of “brain chemistry” and isolated and characterized brain lipids such as lecithin and cephalins.
 But his findings and subsequent publication, “A Treatise on the Chemical Constitution of the Brain,” were not well received by the scientific community.
-Sadly, he did not witness the rehabilitation of his groundbreaking work, as today his discoveries are recognized as important contributions to the field of phospholipid research and neurochemistry.
+Sadly, he did not witness the rehabilitation of his groundbreaking works, which today are recognized as important contributions to the fields of phospholipid research and neurochemistry.